btraut/eol-loader/README.md

-Webpack EOL
+eol-loader for Webpack
 ====================

-Simple [Webpack](http://webpack.github.io/) loader to to replace EOL characters with OS native.
+Simple [Webpack](http://webpack.github.io/) loader to replace all EOL characters with os.EOL, the platform-appropriate EOL character.

 ###Example: